Updated June 11, 2026

 Best for: Long-running agents, your hardest coding work, multi-hour reasoning

 💡 When in doubt: Start with Sonnet 4.6.
 It's the default on Free and Pro — near-Opus quality at faster speed.
-Upgrade to Opus 4.7 for complex agents, the hardest coding work, or multi-hour reasoning.
+Upgrade to Opus 4.8 for complex agents, the hardest coding work, or multi-hour reasoning.
+For a genuinely big job that runs for hours across many documents, reach for Fable 5.

 Need the cheat sheet?
 Get the one-page model picker →